 If you have been charged with resisting arrest in Texas, you need the help of a skilled Fort Worth criminal defense attorney.
 Your attorney will know which defenses are most likely to help in your case.

 It may be possible for your resisting arrest charge to be dismissed.
 However, you should consult with a criminal defense attorney that has a proven track record with resisting arrest cases to determine your next move.
-The Hampton Law Firm is a team of Former Prosecutors with over 80 years of criminal law experience and over 500 criminal jury trials in Texas.
+The Hampton Criminal Defense Attorneys, PLLC is a team of Former Prosecutors with over 80 years of criminal law experience and over 500 criminal jury trials in Texas.

 About the Author: